-On this page you can find out about PhD opportunities currently available in Animal and Plant Sciences.
+This page has information for you about PhD opportunities currently available in Animal and Plant Sciences.
 Most funded PhD opportunities in Animal and Plant Sciences are available through one of the Centres for Doctoral Training that our staff contribute to.
-Visit the webpages for these centres, given below, to find out more about their projects.
+Visit the webpages given below to find out more about each Centre's projects.

-If you are from outside the UK or the European Union and you are interested in a PhD in Animal and Plant Sciences, please fill in our postgraduate enquiry form for international students.
+If you are from outside the UK or the EU and you are interested in a PhD in Animal and Plant Sciences, please fill in our postgraduate enquiry form for international students.

 If you are applying for a project that does not come with funding, there may be other ways for you to fund your PhD.
 We also accept applications from students who are able to fund themselves.